55LM3/vortex-docs/content/reference/globals/game.md

 > `Instance`
 >
-> ighting is the game service that controls basic rendering and atmospherics.
+> lighting is the game service that controls basic rendering and atmospherics.
 [Lighting](/content/reference/classes/lighting.md)

 <br/>